Bagglebob/Factory-Assembly-Line/README.md

 ## Tester Modules

 To test your application, you are provided with 3 different tester modules (do not modify any of them them):
-- `tester_1`: will focus on the functionality offered by the `Utilities` and `Station` modules.
+- `tester_1`: focused on the functionality offered by the `Utilities` and `Station` modules.
-- `tester_2`: will focus on the functionality offered by the `CustomerOrder` module, and make use of the functionality offered by the previous modules.
+- `tester_2`: focused on the functionality offered by the `CustomerOrder` module, and make use of the functionality offered by the previous modules.
-- `tester_3`: will focus on the functionality offered by the `Workstation` and `LineManager` modules, and make use of the functionality offered by the previous modules.  **Passing the tests performed by `tester_3` will require very strong debugging skills** and a deep understanding of how the assembly line works; discuss at the lab with your professor.
+- `tester_3`: focused on the functionality offered by the `Workstation` and `LineManager` modules, and make use of the functionality offered by the previous modules.
+- **Passing the tests performed by `tester_3` required very strong debugging skills** and a deep understanding of how the assembly line works.

 For each tester, the expected sample output is provided.
 Look in each file for the command line necessary to start the application and the expected output.